Mental Health Crisis In Pakistan & How To Get Help?

 Conclusion

 The mental health crisis in Pakistan is a pressing issue that requires immediate attention.
 While there are significant barriers to accessing mental health care, there are also resources available for those in need.
 By increasing awareness, reducing stigma, and improving access to services, we can make a positive impact on mental health in Pakistan.
 If you or someone you know is struggling, don’t hesitate to seek help from the available resources.
-Your mental health matters.
+Contact Apka Muaalij to choose the top mental health specialist or psychiatrist near you because your mental health matters.